Tuesday, 11th April, 2023

 "Unfortunately due to high winds the castle is currently

 closed".
-I was very disappointed about that because I had
+I was very dispirited about that because I had been

-been wanting to visit Tintagel since I was quite young,
+wanting to visit Tintagel since I was quite young, having an

-having an interest in the Arthurian legends.
-As we were
+interest in the Arthurian legends.
+As we were staying at

-staying at Camelot Castle Hotel for the night, we headed to
+Camelot Castle Hotel for the night, we headed to Tintagel

-Tintagel anyway.
-When we got there, I could not believe the
+anyway.
+When we got there, I could not believe the wind!
+I

-wind!
-I don't think I have ever been in windier conditions.
+don't think I have ever been in windier conditions.
+At

-At times, it was literally diffucult to remain upright.
+times, it was literally difficult to remain upright.
+Camelot

-Camelot Castle Hotel was built in 1899.
-There are views of
+Castle Hotel was built in 1899.
+There are views of Tintagel

-Tintagel Castle from the hotel so at least I got to see it
+Castle from the hotel so at least I got to see it from afar.

-from afar.
 As you can see, it is quite quirky.
-I'm looking
+I'm looking forward to

-forward to sleeping in the four-post bed!
-The hotel's
+sleeping in the four-post bed!
+The hotel's restaurant proved

-The hotel concierge thought that there would still be a
+concierge thought that there would still be a possibility of

 A view of the coast from Camelot